If thou faint in the day of adversity, thy strength is small.

 God brings adversity to prove your faith, as He did with Job.
 He will bring trouble to see how much you rely on Him rather than yourself.
 He will find out how you value Him compared to other things in your life.
 Do you worship Him only for a protective hedge, as Satan said of Job (Job 1:9-11)?
 Will you still worship Him when you have lost all?

 God also brings adversity to increase your strength through trials, much like boot camp in the military.
 Faith is not built by prosperity, but rather by adversity, when you must have God’s help.
 Because His purpose is your perfection, you should appreciate difficult times when they come.
-In fact, wise men will rejoice in them greatly (Rom 5:3-5; Jas 1:2-4)!
+In fact, wise men will rejoice in them very much (Ro 5:3-5; Jas 1:2-4).

 Your difficulties do not exceed those of others (I Cor 10:13).
 They may be different in kind, but God tries all men with equivalent adversity.
 There should be great comfort just in realizing this important fact.
 Others are also being tested and tried.
 Neither are your difficulties impossible, for God will faithfully limit your trials to what you can overcome.